Contributing to Plone

 This chapter covers policies that apply to all Plone projects.
 Other chapters cover any variations and additional policies for each project.

 You must give permission to the Plone Foundation to publish your contribution, according to the license we use.
 Plone uses the GNU General Public License, version 2 for most of its projects and for any new projects.
 A few other projects use the modified BSD license, MIT License, or Creative Commons Attribution-ShareAlike 4.0 International license.
 You grant permission by signing and returning the Plone Contributor Agreement.

 After a member of the Plone Foundation reviews and accepts your signed agreement, your GitHub account will be added to a team in the Plone GitHub organization with appropriate access.
 This process may take a few business days.

 The Plone Foundation has published a Code of Conduct.
 All contributors to the Plone Documentation follow the Code of Conduct.

 First-time contributors should read and follow our guide First-time contributors.

 Plone project repositories use continuous integration (CI) to run tests, ensure code quality, or provide previews for every contribution.
 Plone uses GitHub Actions, Jenkins, Cypress, Netlify, and other services for CI.
 All of a project's CI jobs must pass before a contribution may be accepted.

 Change log entry#

-Plone projects require that you include a change log entry or news item with your contribution.
+Plone packages require that you include a change log entry or news item with your contribution.
 This is enforced by continuous integration through GitHub Actions.

 towncrier to manage change log entries and to automatically generate history or change log files from the entries.